American Heart Association logoAmerican Heart Association

 A man standing in rows of vegetable plants at Bread and Butter Farms

 In 2018, the American Heart Association launched its first impact fund to support community-based solutions that reduce social and economic barriers to health equity.
-The AHA’s impact investment strategy complements our lifesaving work of nearly 100 years by addressing nonmedical, social and economic barriers that cause many people to develop heart disease and have shorter, unhealthier lives.
+The AHA’s impact investment strategy complements our 100 years of lifesaving work by addressing nonmedical, social and economic barriers that cause many people to develop heart disease and have shorter, unhealthier lives.

 The AHA’s Impact Investment Group is expanding the pool of changemakers by supporting initiatives developed within communities.
 Funds are invested in evidence-based, sustainable solutions led by local nonprofits and small businesses across diverse markets and issues.